 Mexican Norteno is accordion centered music.
 Although the diatonic button accordion is favored, the genre often features the piano accordion.
 But, with either instrument, Latino accordionists usually do not go near the bass section and their focus is conspicuously on the treble keyboard.
 Jose Pavel, accordionist with the Norteno group, Los Alegres del Barranco ("The Merry … Continue reading Bravo to Jose Pavel of Los Alegres Del Barranco!

-If you want to be noticed as a performer, play the accordion.
+If you want to be noticed as a performer, play the piano accordion.
 If you already have a working knowledge of the piano--you may not realize that you already understand half of the piano accordion--you just need to learn the other half with some lessons and a lot of practice.
-So, to get started, and … Continue reading Ten Things You Can Do to Promote the Accordion
+So, to give you a … Continue reading Ten Things You Can Do to Promote the Accordion